cal-data-eng/fa24/assignment-tips.md

 1. **Restart your DataHub server.** To do so, go to File -> Hub Control Panel -> Stop My Server.
 Then, refresh the page or navigate back to [https://data101.datahub.berkeley.edu](https://data101.datahub.berkeley.edu/){:target="\_blank"}.

+1. **Restart your Web Browser**.
+Sometimes, simply refreshing a browser tab can improve performance.
+However, completely quitting your browser can force it to clear up memory and release additional resources.
+If you don't wish to close all tabs, then closing a tab (or window) and making a new one can also help with performance problems.

 1. If none of the above work, please post on [Ed][ed_url]{:target="\_blank"} with the following information:
   * Your DataHub username (your @berkeley.edu name)
   * The project you are working on